samply/bridgehead/README.md

 - Virtual machine
 - WSL

-We have tested the installation procedure in Ubuntu 22.04 on a VMware virtual machine.
+We have tested the installation procedure with an Ubuntu 22.04 guest system running on a VMware virtual machine.
 That worked flawlessly.

 Installation under WSL ought to work, but we have not tested this.